Can You Really Have Peace?

 Because peace doesn’t come from anything we can buy, or find, or achieve on the outside.
 Peace is a product of the inside.

 Peace in the Hebrew, or “shalom” means wholeness, completeness, harmony, prosperity, welfare, security, and tranquility.
-It’s nothing missing and nothing broken.
-It’s freedom from the distresses that are experienced as a result of sin.
+Nothing is missing and nothing is broken.
+It’s freedom from the distress that is experienced as a result of sin.
 Peace covers all of that.

 Jesus came to give us true peace.

 In John 14:27, He tells the disciples that He’s leaving, but He’s leaving His peace with them.